If you are, or someone you know is...

 There is help out there, it may feel very hard to reach out but you are not alone.

-If you are aged 18+, live in Sussex (including Brighton & Hove) and need urgent mental health support:
+If you live in Sussex (including Brighton & Hove) and need urgent mental health support:

 They offer crisis care 24 hours a day, seven days a week to anyone in Sussex needing urgent mental health support.

 If you need medical help, but it’s not an emergency:

 - You can contact your local GP and make an appointment.

 - You can call NHS 111 for advice.

 If you are seriously injured or at immediate risk of harm:

 - You can go to any hospital A&E department and ask for help.

 - You can call 999 and ask for an emergency service if you need to.